serai-dex/serai-dex.github.io/index.md

 # Serai DEX

-Serai is a forthcoming cross-chain decentralized exchange for Monero, Etheruem, and Bitcoin.
+Serai is a forthcoming cross-chain decentralized exchange for Monero, Ethereum, and Bitcoin.
 It is built from the ground up in Rust.
 Join our community!